 A justification for our definition of $\Phi_{\infty}(n)$ is the following result.

 \begin{thm} The Riemann hypothesis implies that for fixed $\epsilon >0$ as $n \to \infty$

 where the implied $O$-constant depends on $\epsilon$. \end{thm}

-We defer the proof of this result to Section \ref{sec52}.
+We defer the proof of Theorem \ref{th51} to Section \ref{sec53}.
 The proof shows that the initial sum on the right side of \eqref{arch-mainterm} is unconditionally of size $\Phi(x) + O(1)$ and shows that the second sum on the right side of \eqref{arch-mainterm} is, conditional on the Riemann Hypothesis, of size $-\frac{1}{2} \psi(x) + O ( x^{\frac{3}{4} + \epsilon})$.

-Theorem \ref{th51} is weaker in appearance than the result of Mikol\'{a}s in having a remainder term bounded by $O(x^{3/4+ \epsilon})$ rather than $O( x^{1/2 +\epsilon}),$ but it does give a power savings in the remainder term.
-Subsequent work of the first author with R. Vaughan \cite{LV14} will show that the converse of Theorem \ref{th51} holds, so the Riemann hypothesis is equivalent to \eqref{51main}, and that the remainder term is unconditionally $\Omega(x^{\frac{3}{4}- \epsilon})$.

 Based on Theorem \ref{th51} we propose:

 {\bf Hypothesis $\R_{\infty}$.} {\em For each $\epsilon >0$ there holds, as $n \to \infty$,

 where the implied $O$-constant depends on $\epsilon$.}